1. Confidentiality

 Prohibitions and Sanctions

-1. Users are prohibited from viewing material deemed inappropriate for a public setting.
+- Users are prohibited from viewing material deemed inappropriate for a public setting, such as the display of sexually explicit images or detailed images of violence (Iowa Code 728).

-4. Misuse of the computer or Internet may result in the loss of Internet/hotspot privileges.
+- Misuse of the computer or internet may result in the loss of internet/hotspot privileges, suspension from the library or criminal charges.

-5. As with printed material, not all Internet resources provide accurate, complete, or current information.
+- As with printed material, not all internet resources provide accurate, complete, or current information.
 It is the responsibility of individual users to evaluate the validity of all information found.

 Supported Functions

-2. The library’s choice of browser as well as sound, video, and other browser plug-ins that exploit the multimedia capabilities of the Internet will be incorporated through careful selection by the library and the City of Des Moines Information Technology Department.
+- The library’s choice of browser as well as sound, video, and other browser plug-ins that exploit the multimedia capabilities of the internet will be incorporated through careful selection by the library and the City of Des Moines Information Technology Department.

 Legal Considerations